8 Surprising Things That Are Damaging Your Skin

 But there are hidden culprits that cause skin damage every day that many of us may not realize!
 Learn how to protect your skin from redness, dryness, and wrinkles – to keep a youthful appearance at every age.

 Culprits of Skin Damage

-1. Environmental toxins
+1. Environmental Toxins

 Air pollution can be harmful to our skin and difficult to avoid in urban areas.
 Dirt and smog clogs our pores and leaves a film on the surface of our skin.
 The chemicals can enter your bloodstream through the air you breathe, damaging many of the organs including our skin.

 Pro Tip: Be sure to thoroughly cleanse and exfoliate your skin each morning and night to help remove surface impurities from oil and dirt build up.
 A moisturizer will hydrate and replenish, while creating a physical barrier between your skin and other damaging pollutants and free radicals.
-We recommend SkinMedica Vitamin C + E Complex to prevent free radical damage.
+We recommend SkinMedica Vitamin C + E Complex to prevent free radical skin damage.

 Most skincare product lines available at department stores or drugstores do not contain the concentration of active ingredients needed to achieve optimal results.
 The FDA regulates corrective ingredients that have the ability to affect the skin to avoid harming consumers with sensitivities.
 Medical-grade skin care products are stronger and are able to reach deeper layers of the skin because they are dispensed by medical professionals trained to evaluate a concentration appropriate for each patient.